 FaceApp turned Yasuo Nakajima into Soya no Sohi

 People in Japan would have come across the Twitter profile of a smiling and confident young girl who posts about her daily bike journeys across the streets of Japan.
 The big-eyed girl has a freshness and beauty that many wish to have.
 Imagine the surprise when the face of a 50-year-old father comes forth as the real person behind this youthful grinning girl.

 Yasuo Nakajima, a divorced father-of-three from Ibaraki, northeast of Tokyo, pulled off one of the greatest catfish moments of all time by posing as a young woman known as “Soya no Sohi,” who shares daily updates about her obsession with motorbikes on Twitter.

-Going under the username @azusagakuyuki on Twitter, he would upload pictures of himself as the female motorbike enthusiast with a flawless complexion and a seemingly perfect smile after editing his images via FaceApp.
+Going under the username @azusagakuyuki on Twitter, he would upload pictures of himself as a female motorbike enthusiast with a flawless complexion and a seemingly perfect smile after editing his images via FaceApp.

 Exposed on television